 - Specialised SATs resources – workshops and grammar workbook

-To complement your child’s regular sessions, we have developed an incredible suite of workshops which will ensure they feel entirely confident with the look, feel and content of the tests.
+To complement your child’s regular sessions, we have developed an incredible suite of workshops that will ensure they feel entirely confident with the look, feel and content of the tests.

 Our set of four specific SATs workshops cover everything from the overall structure of the test to specific exam practice skills.
-We’ve also developed by a whole range of maths and English curriculum workshops which are offered to our members, year round.
+We’ve also developed a whole range of maths and English curriculum workshops which are offered to our members, year-round.

 - Want to find out more?